 - he has lost faith in himself and feels ashamed and guilt-ridden, especially given his high moral standards.

-During his speech to the court, he finally gains the courage to reveal the source of his shame to the court.
+During his speech to the court, he finally gains the courage to reveal the source of his shame.
 He tells them that he thought of Abigail “softly”.
-In fact he “lusted” after her during his wife’s period of confinement after the birth of their third child.)
+In fact he “lusted” after her during his wife’s period of confinement after the birth of their third child.

-This prompts Danforth to call Elizabeth as a witness; she has never lied; but unfortunately she remains loyal to him and protects his name and honour.
+This prompts Danforth to call Elizabeth as a witness; she has never lied; but unfortunately she remains loyal to her husband and protects his name and honour.

 However, he does change his attitude just before he is to be hanged.
 He states, “now I do think I see some shred of goodness in John Proctor”.
 Finally, he meets his death with pride and dignity.
-Most importantly, he clings to the honour of his name… “Because it is my name!”
+Most importantly, he clings to the honour of his name:“Because it is my name!”
 John Proctor, who has wavered in his love towards his wife, reaffirms his loyalty and commitment to Elizabeth and the fine people in Salem.
-He dies with dignity and honour, affirming that there is some goodness in his name.
+He dies with dignity and honour.

 - She also the courage to examine her conscience.
 She realizes that moral rectitude on its own is not sufficient.
 She felt inadequate because she was so plain.
 Her commonness was exacerbated by Abigail’s fulsomeness.
 She realizes that she kept a “cold house” and that this played a part in turning John away from her.
 She, too, was culpable.
 119